development-gaertner/MeterStatus-app-landing-page/_pages/privacypolicy.md

 To exercise any of these rights, please contact us using the information provided in the "Representative" section.

+## Disclaimer

+*MeterStatus* is an unofficial application and is not affiliated with, endorsed by, or associated with SwitchBot Inc. in any way.
+All trademarks, service marks, and registered trademarks mentioned in this app or on our website are the property of their respective owners.
+Their use does not imply any affiliation or endorsement.

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.